mattfmiller/equiplist/README.md

 E. As a user, I want to see all guitars of a specific guitar type (i.e. acoustic or lap steel) so I can browse through them (unfinished)<br>
 F. As a user, I want to be able to leave a note on a guitar (unfinished)<br>
 G. As a user, I want to see all notes for a guitar (unfinished)<br>
-H. As a user, I want to see all instrument types (finished)<br>
-I. As a user, I want to see all instruments of a specific instrument type (i.e. guitar or amp) so I can browse through them (finished)<br>
 J. As an admin, I want to be able to add a guitar to the database (finished)<br>
 K. As an admin, I want to edit guitar details when they change (unfinished)<br>
 L. As an admin, I want to delete notes that are no longer relevant (unfinished)<br>
 M. As an admin, I want to add a guitar type so a guitar can be associated with it (unfinished)<br>
-N. As an admin, I want to add an Instrument Type so an Instrument can be associated with it (finished)<br>Â

 ## Data relationship
 ![alt tag](screenshots/data.png "Data Model")